-Orville's Tunnel No. 9 Ridge Cut Off Dinglers1 Orville Dingler was born November 16, 1904 in Wiser, Idaho.
+Tunnel No. 9 Dinglers1 Orville Dingler was born November 16, 1904 in Wiser, Idaho.
 In 1910, his dad, Section Foreman Fred Dingler, moved his family to the Southern Pacific Railroad's Section House at Tunnel No. 9.
 The Tunnel No. 9/Hugo Section Crew covered the rails from just north of the northern entrance of Tunnel No. 9 almost to Merlin where the rails crossed Jump Off Joe Creek.

-Tunnel No. 9 Road1 Historically there was a road that went up and over the east-west saddle above Tunnel No. 9 to Leland.
+Tunnel # 9 Road1 Historically there was a road that went up and over the east-west saddle above Tunnel No. 9 to Leland.
 The road was originally developed when the railroad and tunnel were being built in the late 1870s At the turn of the century this road went from Dan Peterson's place to Leland.
 Dan started out as a railroad man, but became a Hugo farmer.
 Early on the Peterson's would take wagon loads of peaches over the hill road to sell at Leland.
 However, the road over the tunnel was pretty much grown-up by the time the Dinglers moved to Tunnel No. 9.
-Walk To School1 Six-year old Orville Dingler attended first grade at the first Hugo School for the 1910 - 1911 school year during a time when there were about two dozen students at the school.
-The School had been the Lucky Queen School: 1892 - 1896, and then the first Hugo School: 1896 - 1911.
-In 2007 this school was the club house of the Hugo Ladies Club.

-1870s Tunnel No. 9 Road Orville got to school by walking from his home at Tunnel No. 9.
+Orville got to school by walking from his home at Tunnel No. 9.
 It was about three miles to school if he followed the railroad tracks all the way.
 Most of the time Orville would take the short cut over the ridge south from the tunnel and on through the Peterson's ranch and apple orchard to the railroad.
 Orville liked this short cut as it eliminated almost a mile of walking.
-The second one-room Hugo School was built in 1912 near the Hugo Church.
-A new Hugo Section House was built by the new school in 1913.
+Everything was moved by wagons or train when Orville was a child and young man in Hugo from 1910 - 1920.
+Tunnel No. 9 Road: Over The Top Ritchies2 Mary Ellen (Ritchie) Fitzpatrick's folks, Harvey Whitaker and Margaret Mary Ritchie, first came to Hugo in 1910.
+Her family stayed with the Petersons for awhile until they moved into the Holgate house.
+Mary Ritchie was born October 30, 1912 in Medford, Oregon.
+At the time her folks were living on their homestead off the Ahern Road within a mile of downtown Hugo, Oregon.